GENE GUIDE

 Each family is different.
 A geneticist or genetic counselor can give you advice on the chance that this will happen again in your family.

-The risk of having another child who has a gene change in GIGYF1 depends on the genes of both birth parents.
+The risk of having another child who has GIGYF1-related syndrome depends on the genes of both biological parents.

-For a symptom-free sibling, a brother or sister, of someone who has a gene change in GIGYF1, the risk of having a child who has a similar gene change depends on the symptom-free sibling’s genes and their parents’ genes.
+For a symptom-free brother or sister of someone who has GIGYF1-related syndrome, the sibling’s risk of having a child who has GIGYF1-related syndrome depends on the sibling’s genes and their parents’ genes.

-• If neither parent has the same change to GIGYF1 found in their child who has the gene change, the symptom-free sibling has a nearly 0 percent chance of having a child who has the gene change.
+• If neither parent has the same genetic variant causing GIGYF1-related syndrome, the symptom-free sibling has a nearly 0 percent chance of having a child who would inherit GIGYF1-related syndrome.

 Scientists and doctors have only just begun to study people who have changes in the GIGYF1 gene.
 At this point, there are no medicines designed to treat the condition.
 A genetic diagnosis can help people decide on the best way to track the condition and manage therapies.
 Doctors can refer people to specialists for: